Kandivali: History

 The Kandivali railway station was built more than 100 years ago, in 1907, then known as Khandolee.
 The station derived its name from the East Indian village of Condolim.
 Earth and stones from Paran, a hillock east of the Kandivali railway station, were quarried to reclaim the Bombay Backbay.
 On this account, a railway line was opened, a workshop was erected, and a number of dwelling houses were constructed for officers and workmen numbering thousands.
 The area around the Western Urban Road between Malad and Kandivali had numerous stone quarries and was once famous for Malad Stone.
 Many heritage buildings in Mumbai were constructed with Malad stone between 1860 and 1930, the most notable among them are David Sassoon Library, Bombay House and the Western Railway building, at Churchgate.

 During the plagues of the 1900s, the Fonsecas from Bandra migrated to Kandivali.
 They initially settled down to the east of Kandivali at Akurli and then moved to the west at Poisar.
 This is where they thrived, and a few families still reside to this day.
 All three major communities have their shrines in Poisar.

 Landmarks and localities

 The Church of Our Lady of Assumption, located off M.G.
 Road, was built in 1630 and is known as one of the oldest churches of Mumbai.
-It represents the early presence of the East Indian Christian community in the region.
+It represents the early presence of the East Indian & Christian Koli community in the region.This community had built a St.Joseph High School.
+Which was considered as the best english medium school in the 90's.This school is a convent school running under the influence of the Assumption Church.

 The pond located at Shankar Mandir, Selva Ganapati Mandir, situated near M.G Road, Anna Nagar, Kandivali East, was established in 1920 by the Dravid Tamil community.
 The celebration of Ganesh Utsav at this Ganapati Mandir has been a cherished tradition since 1963, making it one of the oldest Ganesh utsav celebrations in Kandivali.